farahanasuhaimi/farahanasuhaimi/README.md

 - Seeking exciting freelance web projects to level up my skills
 - Diving deep into JavaScript and its frameworks, especially Laravel and React

-## 👯 Let's Collaborate!

-I'm particularly interested in building lodging websites with e-commerce functionality.
-If that's your jam, let's connect and create something awesome!

 ## 🌱 Always Learning

-- Expanding my web development toolkit
+- Data science skills
-- Embracing the intricacies of JavaScript and React
+- Pytorch, ML and DL
-- Open to guidance and mentorship in my web dev journey
+- LLM and Gen AI is not my cup of tea, but I used it daily

 ## 💬 Let's Chat

 - Ask me anything about Python – I'm always ready to geek out!
-- Share your web development wisdom – I'm all ears!
+- Share your data science journey – I'm all ears!

 ## 📫 Find Me